Monday, 3 May 2021

 SWAN: In the Caribbean, as in other regions, it sometimes feels as if countries are divided by language.
 How can people in the literary and education spheres help to bridge these linguistic "borders"?

 M.J.: No language medium is shared universally by all Caribbean peoples.
 However, we have a shared history and identity.
 I began to appreciate Jamaican Patois better when I learned how its syntax was very similar to that of Haitian Creole.
 Both languages have roots in the Fon language.
-With translation and education, we will realize that we have lot of in common.
+With translation and education, we will realize that we have a lot in common.
 This realization will lead to a desire to learn more about each other's languages.

 SWAN: How do you see your translation projects evolving to reach a wider audience?